 The audio journey is a 20 minutes minimal soundscape, specially produced so it is not distracting from your sleep, and encoded with quantum signature with main components Delta Waves and Melatonin, plus divine codes from the Primal Rays of Creation.
 A deep audio track with unique energies, supporting a healthy good night's sleep.
 We added as well an audio loop in case you would like it to be playing all night long.
 Just choose which one you like to use for each day, 20 minutes of audio to dose off in a restful sleep, or keep the loop running continuously throughout the night.

 We want to change the way things work by working with honesty and trust.
-We have put years of experience, research and investments in our products and now it’s time to trust in abundance equally for all where we can work in a mutual understanding and co-creation.
-In case you want to integrate this divine product into your commercial or non-commercial project, please contact us.
-We can provide you a silent version so it can fit into any digital or physical product, for example, print work, design, music, movie, meditation and much more.
+We have put years of experience, research, and investments in our products and now it's time to trust in abundance equally for all where we can work in a mutual understanding and co-creation.
+If you want to integrate this divine product into your commercial or non-commercial project, please contact us.
+We can provide you with a silent version to fit into any digital or physical product, for example, print work, design, music, movie, meditation, and much more.
 You can take a look at some products already encoded with Divine Tools, clicking here.

 After years of personal divine connection and growth, scientific and technological research and developments, we are now able to have breakthroughs in unique and amazing ways to your own emotional, physical, mental and spiritual growth.
 We use specific scalar wave technologies and quantum energy signatures embedded into any physical or digital content.

 Our Divine Technology is composed of three steps:

 1. CAPTURING – With Divine Connection and Intent, we use specific scalar wave technologies to capture, amplify and encode the quantum signature of the object, substance, intention and codes.

 2. AMPLIFICATION – We then run the recorded quantum field in a proprietary algorithm amplifying it with the Krystal Sequence over a few billion times.